 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Usually, your doctor will order a lab test for you if they think it’s necessary.
-However, there are also a handful of iron testing services you can buy online.
+However, there are also online iron testing services you can choose from.
 Some are at-home tests, while others still require a lab visit after you make your purchase.

 Keep in mind that you can have low or high iron for many reasons.
 Because of this, it’s a good idea to talk with your doctor about your results, even if you decide to use an at-home test or go to a lab without a doctor’s order.